carafe-fm/carafe-bundle-create/template/README.md

     "dataFilename": "src/data.json",
     "metaFilename": "src/meta.json",
     "previewFilename": "src/preview.jpg",
+    "librariesDirname": "src/libraries",
     "sendFmpUrl": "",
     "watchedFiles": {}
   }
 ```

-### Source File Paths
+### Source Paths
-The first five options are the paths for the five component files that make up a Bundle.
+The first six options are the paths for the five component files that make up a Bundle and the directory for optional libraries files.
 You may alter these to match a custom work flow.
 Normally it's a good idea to stick with the defaults.

 ### Optional sendFmpUrl Override
 By default, the Bundler will use the following pattern when you add the Send switch to your command